61Listings

 From south-facing units, the greenery of Benjakitti Park can be seen, as there are fewer tall buildings in that direction.

-Each floor also has two multipurpose restrooms.
+Each floor also featured two multipurpose restrooms.

 The smoking area is accessible outside on the 1st floor.